Holonomy algebras of Einstein pseudo-Riemannian manifolds: Background

 Let $(M,g)$ be a connected pseudo-Riemannian manifold of signature $(p,q)$.
 The holonomy group of $(M,g)$ at a point $x\in M$ is a Lie group that consists of the pseudo-orthogonal transformations given by the parallel displacements along piece-wise smooth loops at the point $x$, and it can be identified with a Lie subgroup of the pseudo-orthogonal Lie group ${\rm O}(p,q)$.
 The corresponding Lie subalgebra of $\so(p,q)$ is called the holonomy algebras.
 If the manifold $M$ is simply connected, then the holonomy group is connected and it is uniquely defined by the holonomy algebra.

 Let $\g\subset\so(p,q)$ be a subalgebra.
-The space of curvature tensors of type $\g$ is defined as follows The above identity is called {\it the first Bianchi identity}.
+The space of curvature tensors of type $\g$ is defined as follows

+The above identity is called {\emph the first Bianchi identity}.
 Let $L(\R(\g))\subset\g$ be the ideal spanned by the images of the elements form $\R(\g)$.
-The subalgebra $\g\subset\so(p,q)$ is called a Berger subalgebra.
+The subalgebra $\g\subset\so(p,q)$ is called a Berger subalgebra if $L(\R(\g))=\g$.
 From the Ambrose-Singer Theorem it follows that the holonomy algebra $\g\subset\so(p,q)$ of a pseudo-Riemannian manifold of signature $(p,q)$ is a Berger subalgebra.

-A subalgebra $\g\subset\so(p,q)$ is called {\it weakly-irreducible} if it does not preserve any proper non-degenerate subspace of the pseudo-Euclidean space $\Real^{p,q}$.
-By the Wu Theorem \cite{Wu} any pseudo-Riemannian manifold whose holonomy algebra is not weakly irreducible, can be decomposed (at least locally) in the product of a flat pseudo-Riemannian manifold and of pseudo-Riemannian manifolds with irreducible holonomy algebras.
+A subalgebra $\g\subset\so(p,q)$ is called {\emph weakly irreducible} if it does not preserve any proper non-degenerate subspace of the pseudo-Euclidean space $\Real^{p,q}$.
+By the Wu Theorem \cite{Wu}, any pseudo-Riemannian manifold whose holonomy algebra is not weakly irreducible, can be decomposed (at least locally) in the product of a flat pseudo-Riemannian manifold and of pseudo-Riemannian manifolds with weakly irreducible holonomy algebras.
 In particular, a pseudo-Riemannian manifold is locally indecomposable if and only if its holonomy algebra is weakly irreducible.
+The following lemma is the well-known algebraic counterpart of the Wu theorem.

 \begin{lem} If a Berger subalgebra $\g\subset\so(p,q)$ is not weakly irreducible, then there exists an orthogonal decomposition into a direct sum of pseudo-Euclidean subspaces and a decomposition into a direct sum of ideals such that $\g_i$ annihilates $V_j$ if $i\neq j$ and $\g_i\subset \so(V_i)$ is a weakly irreducible Berger subalgebra. \end{lem}